Your legitimate concerns being addressed – Parliament Trade committee vice chair to GUTA

 According to the Vice Chairman, who is also the governing New Patriotic Party’s Member of Parliament for the Akim Oda Constituency in the Eastern Region, the traders have a legitimate concern.

-He said the economic management team is working around the clock to address the issues of the financial difficulties.
+He said the economic management team is working around the clock to have the issues of the economic difficulties addressed.

 He spoke to Emmanuel Quarshie (The Hitman) on Accra100.5FM’s morning show, Ghana Yensom, on Thursday, 20 October 2022.